 Being an ally for communities of color starts in our language and messaging.
 We must avoid slipping into the mindset of “othering” when talking about this pandemic or any other public health crisis.

-America has a long historical relationship with othering, allowing implicit and explicit bias to influence our thinking and language, whether it be the example of distancing ourselves from “third world endemics” or referring to “inner city crime” or the “culture of poverty.”
+America is currently grappling with its long legacy of racism and othering.
+This comes through in our messaging around COVID by allowing implicit and explicit bias to influence our thinking and language, whether it be the example of blaming specific races for the virus and its spread or referring to the virus using derogatory terms.
 Instead, we should work together to actively dispel xenophobic myths and racist misinformation – and hold our elected officials and the media to doing the same.
 Addressing implicit bias and racism is not always easy, but it is imperative, which is why The Opportunity Agenda developed a messaging tool to help advance these conversations.

 What perhaps makes the COVID-19 pandemic unique is that we are literally all in this together – across boundaries illusory and recognized, across nations, oceans, and the globe.
 Therefore, we have a unique opportunity at hand.
 While the economic and racial disparities in how this epidemic could be handled are clear, now is the time to call for greater and more equal health justice.
 Now is the time to join communities of color in their demands for racial equity.
 Now is the time to protest the scapegoating of immigrants.
 We must push back against the language of fear and adopt language of inclusion, empowerment, and justice.
 Together, we can rise to the challenge.